JackSzwergold/Cheat-Sheets/content/ExifTool.md

 	-execute                         Execute multiple commands on one line -srcfile FMT                     Set different source file name

 ### Uninstalling ExifTool on macOS

 Just run this command to uninstall ExifTool and the related `lib/` directory from macOS; both are located in the `/usr/local/bin/` directory:

     rm -rf /usr/local/bin/{exiftool,lib}

-***

-*ExifTool (c) by Jack Szwergold; written on September 14, 2015.
-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC-4.0).*